-25. Look to your library for modern farmhouse inspiration
+35. Look to your library for modern farmhouse inspiration

+Love home library ideas and decorating with books?
 According to Michelle Harrison-McAlliser, Founder of Michelle Harrison Design, layering vintage books on the coffee table or displaying them on an airy shelf is the easiest way to lend a cozy aesthetic while showing off your personality.

-26. Don’t forget the fireplace
+36. Don’t forget the fireplace

 Lucky enough to have an existing fireplace in your space?
 Consider making small tweaks to help bring out the modern elements.
 'If you have a fireplace, swap out the traditional log for white birch wood ones,' suggests Harrison.

-27. Employ ropes and strings
+37. Employ ropes and strings

-'Something we are loving right now in our living rooms is adding in items that have ropes and rattan texture,' says Heather Fujikawa, Owner and Principal Designer of House Sprucing.
+'Something we are loving right now in our farmhouse living rooms is adding in items that have ropes and rattan texture,' says Heather Fujikawa, Owner and Principal Designer of House Sprucing.
 'Whether it is a roping detail on the side of a chair, a light fixture hanging from a thick rope or drapery tie backs with rope – we can’t get enough of this textured detail that adds some fresh impact.'

 Studio LIFESTYLE (opens in new tab) designed this living room for comfort and quiet reflection – a theme seen in many modern farmhouse spaces.

-28. Go for a bright ceiling
+38. Go for a bright ceiling